 The federal credit union can charge an application fee only in the amount needed to recoup the actual costs associated with processing the borrowers application, up to $20.

 The maximum interest rate for a PAL is 28%, which is almost one-fourteenth the cost of an average payday loan.
 Additionally, the NCUA has proposed some rule changes that would allow credit unions to, among other things, ditch the one-month membership requirement.

 The maximum interest rate for a PAL is 28%.
 Compare that to the average APR for a payday loan, which comes in at 391%!

 Additionally, credit unions are barred from rolling over PALs, which means that borrowers are less likely to be caught in a predatory debt cycle.
 Rolling over and reborrowing short-term loans is why the average payday loan customer ends up spending almost 200 days a year in debt.

 The current NCUA regulatory framework goes even further to protect borrowers from entering a debt cycle with PALs.
 Credit unions are not only forbidden from loaning more than one PAL at a time to any single borrower, but they are also barred from lending out more than three PALs to a single borrower within any six-month rolling period.

 How can you get a PAL?

 The one-month membership requirement also means that you cannot, for instance, go out and join a credit union right now if you need a PAL to pay for a car repair.
 Instead, you should go out and join a credit union before you have an emergency expense.
-That way, you’ll be ready to borrow a PAL when you need it.

 If you’re already a member of a credit union that offers PALs, just call or visit your local branch to apply.
 And while you’re at it, see if they offer any free financial counseling services to their members.
 Many do!